What is Activated Alumina?

 Activated Alumina Calcination

 After the aluminium hydroxide is generated, it is thermally treated by calcination in a rotatory assembly known as a kiln.
 This step dehydrates or removes the bond mixture from aluminium hydroxide to produce the thing we are looking for, alumina or aluminium oxide.
 This phase is when alumina obtains its highly porous structure, which is obtained by heating it to a specific temperature specific range.
-Process parameters such as residence time and temperature profiles are used to control the properties of results.
+Process parameters such as residence time and temperature profiles are used to control the properties of the results.

 Activated Alumina Agglomeration